 Door is not to be opened for anyone.
 All doors will remain locked until the "all clear" code or until law enforcement or school officials gain access to classrooms and other areas using master keys.

-- 8. Be able to account for all students under your control. - 9.
+d.
 Be prepared to evacuate if directed to do so by Police or IC.
-Follow evacuation procedures be prepared for a controlled evacuation.
+Follow evacuation procedures - be prepared for a controlled evacuation.